XaviArnaus/pyxavi/README.md

 At this point of time it only covers posting a new status (creating a note in Firefish).

+## The `network` module

+A class to perform some networking actions.
+At this point:
+- Get the external IP addres for IPv4 and IPv6
+- Validate an IPv4 and IPv6 IP address

 # How to use it